ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 "Nobody adjusted my glasses.
 They just handed them to me."

-When Opticians relate to consumers as customers, it often has an
+When Opticians relate to Consumers as customers, it too often has

-adverse impact on their relationship.
-When consumers acquire
+an adverse impact on their relationship.
+When Consumers acquire

 prescription eyewear, they should invariably be served as Patients,

 merchandise.
-Just making this simple change in our mindset
+Just making this simple change in our perspective

 will have a positive impact on the way we deliver our services.

-Every Patient deserves a fully personalized design and fitting of their eyewear.
-The fact that the frame lies on a flat surface squarely should never preclude fitting the frame directly on the Patient.
+Every Patient deserves a fully personalized design and handcrafted fitting of their eyewear.
+The fact that the frame lies on a flat surface squarely should never preclude handcrafting the frame directly on the Patient.
 This becomes obvious when after fitting a Patient with facial anomalies, the frame no longer fits squarely on a flat surface.
-Facial structure, the positioning of each eye and ear, the mastoid-contour (see example) behind each ear, all of these differ with each person.
+Facial-cranial structure, the positioning of each eye and ear, the mastoid area behind each ear (see photo), all of these differ with each person.
 See Common Complaints and Causes.
-See Dispensing Guidelines.
+See GlassesOnlineWarning.com.
 See also The Final Fitting.
+See 50 Things On-Line Sellers Simply Cannot Do – But We Can!

-Example: Experienced Opticians are required by inexperienced Managers to reduce or even by-pass the time necessary to conduct life-style interviews, design appropriate lenses, and custom-fit prescription eyewear directly on the Patient.
+Example: Experienced Opticians are required to reduce or even by-pass the time necessary to conduct life-style interviews, design appropriate lenses, and handcraft prescription eyewear directly on Patients by inexperienced Managers.
 See How To Manage An Optical Dispensary.

 Dentists, Manicurists and Hairstylists make direct, tactile contact with the